anitvam/conventionalcommit-semantic-releasing/README.md

 ```

 # Assets
-The action automatically include inside the new release's assets all the files that are present in a folder named `/assets`
+The action automatically includes inside the new release's assets all the files that are present in a folder named `/assets`

 # Release Branch
 The action performs the release on the repository's `default` branch.

 # Version number
-The action publish releases under the name `v<MAJOR>.<MINOR>.<PATCH>`.
+The action publishes releases under the name `v<MAJOR>.<MINOR>.<PATCH>`.

 Versions are computed by default from the action when one of the conventional-commit keyword is found inside
 the commit description.